MassiveDynamo/Galaxy.Net7/README.md

-# Galaxy.Net7 Import EDSM © data dumps from Elite Dangerous™
+# Galaxy.Net7: Import EDSM © data dumps

-EDSM - Elite Dangerous Star Map © is a great website that exports nightly dumps for some of the galaxy.
+EDSM - Elite Dangerous Star Map © is a great website that exports nightly dumps for some of the galaxy in Elite Dangerous™.

 The nightly dumps will let you import the data into your own datastore and then do whatever.